DATA PRIVACY STATEMENT

 IV.
 Providing Advice And Services To Our Clients

-The legal basis for the processing of this data is generally Art.
+(a) The legal basis for the processing of these data is generally Art.
 6 para.
 1 lit. f DSGVO.

-The purposes of the processing are the provision of legal advice and rendering legal services to our clients as well as corporate purposes (e.g. keeping internal protocols, bookkeeping, issuing invoices and complying with tax regulations).
+(b) The purposes of the processing are the provision of efficient legal advice and rendering specific legal services to our clients as well as corporate purposes (e.g. keeping internal protocols, bookkeeping, issuing invoices and complying with tax regulations).

-3. Deletion: We only retain personal data for as long as there is a legitimate reason for doing so (e.g. the enforcement of claims arising from the client relationship or a legal obligation to store the data, e.g. from the German Tax Code).
-We will regularly review the applicable laws on data protection.
-We will regularly check the existence of a reason for storage.
+(c) Deletion: We only retain personal data for as long as there is a legitimate reason for doing so (e.g. the enforcement of claims arising from the client relationship or a legal obligation to store the data, e.g. under the German Tax Code).
+We will regularly review the applicable data protection laws.
+We will regularly check the existence of a reason for the storage.
 If there is no longer a valid reason for storing the data (e.g. if the claims from the client relationship become statute-barred), we will securely delete personal data or at least render them anonymous.

 V. Your Rights